• Skip to primary navigation

 Charming (and shady) Exchange Alley in New Orleans French Quarter.

 I hope you enjoyed this New Orleans summer travel guide and are ready to start planning your trip!
+Here are some other tips for enjoying your visit:

 • Stay Hydrated: No matter what your itinerary holds, remember to make time to drink lots of water and other cool drinks.
-Don't wait until you feel thirsty ... grab a bottle whenever you pass a drugstore or buy one from a street vendor.
+Don't wait until you feel thirsty.
+Grab a bottle whenever you pass a drugstore or buy one from a street vendor.
 And remember to balance out all those cocktails (they'll make you more dehydrated in the long run) with plenty of water, too.

 Planning Your Visit